|Click Image to Enlarge|

 Frequent suctioning of your child's nose and mouth (to help get rid of thick secretions)

-Breathing treatments, as ordered by your child's doctor
+Breathing treatments, as ordered by your child's healthcare provider

 If your child's is at home, the following treatment may be recommended:

 Suctioning (with a bulb syringe) of your child's nose and mouth (to help get rid of thick secretions) especially prior to feedings

-Acetaminophen (Children's or Infants' Tylenol) for fever, as ordered by your child's health care provider.
-Do not give a child aspirin, because this medication has been linked to Reye syndrome, a disease of the brain and liver.
+Acetaminophen for fever, as ordered by your child's healthcare provider.
+Do not give a child aspirin, because this medicine has been linked to Reye syndrome, a disease of the brain and liver.

 Prevention of bronchiolitis